UN launches Venezuela human rights abuse probe | DW | 27.09.2019

 A round-table discussion led by 47 countries from Latin America and elsewhere voted on adopting the resolution with 19 members of the council voting in favor, seven opposing and 21 abstaining.

-The table called for the Council to "dispatch urgently an independent international fact-finding mission" to Venezuela.

-As a result, an independent and international commission of inquiry will be established with the mission to "investigate extrajudicial executions, enforced disappearances, arbitrary detentions, torture and other cruel, inhuman or degrading treatment since 2014".
+As a result, an independent commission will be established to "investigate extrajudicial executions, enforced disappearances, arbitrary detentions, torture and other cruel, inhuman or degrading treatment since 2014".

-Findings of the investigation will be presented to the Council within a year.

-The call for an inquiry was made at the request of Lima Group, a multilateral group set up in 2017 to establish a peaceful exit to the Venezuelan crisis.
+The decision follows concerns expressed by UN human rights chief Michelle Bachelet during her July visit to Venezuela.
+Bachelet said that security forces on the ground were sending death squads to murder men, staging the scenes to make it appear as if the men resisted arrest.

+At least 6,000 killings were reported to have taken place during the operations.

 Read more: EU imposes new sanctions on Venezuela